Blog

 • Best for: Short-term investment returns

-How to Buy T Bills: You can buy Treasury Bills via a secure compound interest account directly from the U.S. government using the TreasuryDirect.gov website, or through a qualified broker, like Vanguard.
+How to Buy T Bills: You can buy Treasury Bills via a secure compound interest account directly from the U.S. government using the TreasuryDirect.gov website, but I personally find navigating that dinosaur of a website to be frustrating.

 I Bonds are government-backed savings bonds that provide a return that is based on the current inflation rate.